tangbc/vue-virtual-scroll-list/README.md

 ## Contributions

-Welcome to improve vue-virtual-scroll-list by any pull request or issue.
+Welcome to improve vue-virtual-scroll-list with any issue, pull request or code review.

 ## Changelogs